Help Center

 What is a listing boost?+

-A bump for more reach — $19 for 7 days (Standard), $39 for 7 days plus a highlighted card (Highlighted), or $59 for 14 days plus a homepage feature (Featured).
+A bump for more reach: $19 for 7 days (Standard), $39 for 7 days plus a highlighted card (Highlighted), or $59 for 14 days plus a homepage feature (Featured).
 Boosted listings also skip the Plus early-access window.
-Host Pro members get one free boost each billing cycle and can put its credit toward a discounted premium tier.
+Host Pro members get one free boost every calendar month, stacking up to three if unused, and can put a credit toward a discounted premium tier.

 How do I see who's interested?+